Last updated on August 15, 2018

-Rapid re-housing is an intervention designed to help individuals and families quickly exit homelessness and return to permanent housing.
+Rapid re-housing is an intervention designed to help individuals and families that don't need intensive and ongoing supports to quickly exit homelessness and return to permanent housing.
 Rapid re-housing assistance is offered without preconditions — like employment, income, absence of criminal record, or sobriety — and the resources and services provided are tailored to the unique needs of the household.

 - Recruit landlords to provide housing opportunities for individuals and families experiencing homelessness.

 - Address potential barriers to landlord participation such as concern about short term nature of rental assistance and tenant qualifications.

 - Assist households to find and secure appropriate rental housing.

 - Provide assistance to cover move-in costs, deposits, and the rental and/or utility assistance (typically six months or less) necessary to allow individuals and families to move immediately out of homelessness and to stabilize in permanent housing.

 - Help individuals and families experiencing homelessness identify and select among various permanent housing options based on their unique needs, preferences, and financial resources.